oracle-samples/oltrain/OSMS/osms.md

 ![](../common/images/osmh-header1.png)

+Oracle OS Management Hub is used to manage and monitor updates and patches for the operating system environments in private data centers through a single management console.
+It simplifies the provisioning and maintaining of large deployments of physical servers and virtual machines that span public cloud and private data centers.

 ### Coming Soon!

 ---

 ![](../common/images/osms-header1.png)

 The Oracle Cloud Infrastructure OS Management service allows you to manage updates and patches for the operating system environment on your Oracle Cloud Infrastructure instances.
+OS Management also provides options for discovering and monitoring resources on your instances.

 On these pages, you will find videos, documents, and other useful resources on topics such as:
 - Getting Started with OS Management